COVESA/s2dm/docs-gen/README.md

-# VSS Documentation
+# S2DM Documentation

-The VSS documentation is realized with GitHub Pages.
+The S2DM documentation is realized with GitHub Pages.
 It is generated from the markdown files in the ```/docs-gen``` directory of this repository.
 The static webpage is generated automatically after every PR merged to master and deployed into a branch called `gh-pages`.